Karzok: Demographics

 According to the 2011 census of India, Karzok has 253 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 46.64%.

 Climate

 Karzok has a subarctic climate (Köppen classification Dfc) bordering on a tundra climate (ET).
-Summers are cool with chilly nights, and winters are long and cold with lows below zero.
+Summers are cool with chilly nights, and winters are long and cold with highs below zero.